tkraussionx/tt-metal/docs/source/tt_metal/examples/dram_loopback.rst

 Send in a randomly-generated FP16 vector that will act as our input data tensor.

-We use a non-blocking call so we can continue setting up our program.
+We call EnqueueWriteBuffer in non-blocking mode so we can continue setting up our program.

 Setting runtime arguments for the data movement kernel
 ------------------------------------------------------